TREASURIES-U.S. 10-year yield edges up near 3 pct on light trade

 might fall back to 2.75 percent, he added.

-price to yield 2.992 percent, up one basis point from late on
+price to yield 2.998 percent, up 1.5 basis points from late on

 Tuesday.
 The 10-year yield touched 3 percent overnight,